SE-TINF22B6/DHBWhub/docs/TEST_REPORT.md

 2. Backend
 3. Database

 Each component requires its own methodology of testing since they focus on different things.
 These will be elaborated in further detail in the next section.
+We are using the following testing software to accomplish our goals:
+- Frontend:
+  - React Testing Library
+- Backend:
+  - JUnit5
+  - Mockito
+  - SpringFramework Libraries

 ### 2. Test Strategy
 #### Frontend